kevinbarabash/functify/README.md

 next value.
 The intermediate values are passed through the chain but aren't permenantly stored anywhere.

+This sounds an awful like transducers.
+It is, the main difference is that methods can be called in-line as opposed composing function _a priori_.

 ## Caveats

 This approach uses ES6 and specifically generators which aren't supported by